ros2/design/articles/content_filtering.md

   "uuid = %0 OR uuid = %1" DEADBEEF CAFEFEED : subscribe only interest goal ids which client handlers possess.
   ```
 - Multiple filter_expression and expression_parameters can be modified dynamically at runtime.
-  This is because of use cases for ros2 parameter and action, parameter filtering expression is dependent on user application, and action client has multiple goal id to handle.
+  This is because of use cases for `/parameter_events` and action `feedback` and `status` topics, parameter filtering expression is dependent on user application, and action client has multiple goal id to handle.

 ### Specification